This post was sponsored by Elmer’s. All opinions are my own.

 Slime is all the rage with the middle school kids right now, so I decided to make a batch (or 3) with Maxwell and see what he thought about the slime craze.
 (He loves it!)
 It’s the perfect rainy/ snowy/ too hot outside activity!
-I teamed up with Elmer’s to make slime that does not include borax and is perfect for little hands.
+I teamed up with Elmer’s to make slime that is perfect for little hands.
 We are sharing how to make slime with 4 ingredients, likely all things you have on hand right now.
 There are also lots of learning activities you can do with slime, our favorite proved to be a lesson on mixing colors!

 Here’s what you need to make slime: